-Announcement: Ancient Light has been delayed due to the economy.
+Announcement: I need a new publisher.
+Ancient Light has been delayed due to the economy, and it may not be published.
 Ancient Light includes Aegypt, Sister of Light and Sister of Darkness.
 If you are interested in historical/suspense literature, please give my novels a try.
 You can read about them at http://www.ancientlight.com.
 I’ll keep you updated.

 Today’s Blog: The skill of using language comes from the ability to put together figures of speech that act as symbols in writing.

 2. Don’t confuse your readers.

 4. Don’t show (or tell) everything.